Frequently Asked Questions: Becoming a PFJ Advocate

 Where would I be working?

-Advocates will be placed in Wilmington, DE or Oakland, CA. You will be housed by the public defender's office in your host community.
+Advocates are placed in one of our host legal organizations.
+We are currently hiring for Advocates in Harris County, TX (Houston).
 Frequently, an Advocate’s work may take them into the field.
 For example, an Advocate may visit a client’s home to prepare for a child custody interview or meet with a landlord to discuss keeping the client in their home.

 Can I choose which location I want to work in?

-Candidates invited to interview for an Advocate role will be asked to express their preference for Oakland or Wilmington.
-We will try our best to accommodate preferences.
-Candidates who are flexible and willing to work in either location are preferred.
+When we are recruiting for multiple locations, candidates invited to interview are asked to express their location preference and we try our best to accommodate them.
+Candidates who are flexible and willing to work in multiple locations are preferred.
+We are currently hiring only for our Harris County, TX team.

 When do Advocates begin work?

-Advocates are required to attend training in New York in late August.
-Placements in host offices begin in September.
+Advocates are typically required to attend training in late August or early September.
+Placements in host organizations begin in mid-late September.

 How are Advocates compensated?

-Advocates are paid a competitive salary for non-profit organizations.
-You will also receive benefits and vacation time typical of employees of the public defender's office that is hosting you.
+Advocates are paid a competitive salary for entry-level positions at non-profit organizations or government agencies.
+You will also receive health benefits and vacation time typical of employees of the office that is hosting you.
 Not to mention, the satisfaction of having made a concrete difference in the lives of your clients and the overall community!

-Note that the Advocate training period is unpaid, but you will be provided with accommodations, a daily stipend, and travel to/from New York.
+Note that the Advocate training period is unpaid, but you will be provided with accommodations, a daily stipend, and travel to/from training.

 the advocate role